Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Case Studies

 The first case study explores AIPSE's vulnerabilities that are rooted in phishing documentation on malicious websites.

 Since AIPSEs can access any publicly available website, hackers may inject harmful code into their cunningly designed phishing technical documentation pages.
 Once an AIPSE indexes these pages, it may output the harmful code directly to users.
-Consequently, if users directly run the malicious code generated by the AIPSE without verification, this could lead to financial losses and safety threats.

-To further explore this issue, we constructed a fictional cryptocurrency trading platform with fabricated API documentation to analyze this attack vector.
+Consequently, if users directly run the malicious code generated by AIPSEs without filtering, this could lead to financial losses and safety threats.
+To further explore this issue, we construct a fictional cryptocurrency trading platform with fabricated API documentation to analyze this attack vector.